 Single Sign-On (SSO)

-With LoginMaster Single Sign-On your users access every business application with one identity.
+With LoginMaster, the European enterprise SSO solution, your users access every business application with one identity.
 Federation with Google Workspace and Microsoft Entra ID through SAML 2.0 and OpenID Connect, with built-in 2FA and a Tenant-Cloud architecture that keeps personal data in your tenant.

 What is Single Sign-On